Yerdaulet-zh/Citix/README.md

 2. Maximum number of tokens: affects the length of the generated text.
 Lower values produce shorter responses, and higher values produce longer responses;
 3. Top-p: Affects the variety and range of options the model has when generating text.
 Lower values make the model more conservative, while higher values make it more diverse.

+In my script:
+1. Temperature is 0.7;
+2. Maximum number of tokens: utill stop token occurs;
+3. Top-p is 0.7.

 ##### Thoughts on using DALL-E for an Instagram real estate account